 Mikel Otxoteko.
 Artist, researcher, and UNIR Master’s professor

-Develops artistic research projects at the intersection of experimental anthropology and image-making practices.
-His PhD Audiovisual Arts and Neo-materialism (UPV/EHU) received international distinction and included an invitation from filmmaker Manuel DeLanda as a visiting researcher at Pratt Institute, New York.
+He develops artistic research projects at the intersection of experimental anthropology and image-making media.
+His doctoral thesis Audiovisual Arts and Neo-materialism (UPV/EHU) received international distinction and included an invitation from filmmaker Manuel DeLanda as a visiting researcher at Pratt Institute (New York).

-He has developed projects such as Dance & Drill and Algunos cabos sueltos, presented at institutions including Musée d’Art Contemporain Les Abattoirs (Toulouse), Centre del Carme Cultura Contemporánea (Valencia), and The Rag Factory (London).
-His film Invierno (2019) screened at festivals including Cinespaña and Zinebi.
+He has exhibited his work at institutions such as the Musée d’Art Contemporain Les Abattoirs (Toulouse), Centre del Carme Cultura Contemporánea (Valencia), The Rag Factory (London), San Telmo Museoa, and Centro Cultural Montehermoso (Basque Country), and has undertaken research residencies in Newfoundland, Puerto Rico, and Bakersfield.
+His film Invierno (2019) was screened at festivals including Cinespaña and Zinebi.

 This website has received support from the Department of Culture and Linguistic Policy of the Basque Government.